Hotel management requires excellent people management skills and a calm, professional, approachable manner

 - If you manage a small hotel or are the deputy manager of a larger hotel, expect a salary in the region of £20,000 to £35,000.

-- In London, general managers earn, on average, £85,000 with a range of £50,000 to £200,000 for the largest, most prestigious hotels.
+- As a general manager in London, you could earn £85,000 on average with a range of £50,000 to £200,000 for the largest, most prestigious hotels.

 Salaries rise with performance and progression but will be lower in small, independent hotels.
 For managers employed by large, global hotel groups, where there are opportunities to work overseas, the financial rewards are considerable.